tparchman/GAIN_summer2022/day1_Rmd/Rmd_tutorial.md

 Now, download this [Table]() in ".csv" format.
 We are going to read it from our computer and include the Table in the Rmd document.

-Copy the below code inside a code chunk and Knit:
+Copy the below code inside a code chunk:

 ```{r, echo=FALSE}
 install.packages("knitr")